Ascites

 Cancer treatments such as chemotherapy can help to reduce the number of cancer cells.
 This can sometimes improve ascites.

 Your doctor may give you a water tablet (diuretic), such as spironolactone.
 This may help the body get rid of excess fluid as urine (pee).
-Your doctor or nurse may also advise you to reduce the amount of salt you have in your diet.
+Your doctor or nurse might advise you to reduce the amount of salt in your diet.

-Taking a water tablet can help slow down the build-up of the ascitic fluid.
+Taking a water tablet can help slow the build-up of the ascitic fluid.
 It usually makes you want to pass urine more often.
-You may have blood tests to check how well your kidneys are working during this treatment.
+You usually have blood tests to check how well your kidneys are working while taking water tablets.

 Your feelings

 If you have ascites, the way you think and feel about your body (body image) may change.
+We have more information about managing body image concerns.
 You may find it helpful to:

 About our information